 A career is all the productive work, paid and unpaid, performed throughout a person's lifetime.
 Career Education provides students with opportunities to learn about their interests, to become aware and appreciate a range of careers, and to develop decision-making, job-seeking, and job-keeping skills.

 Explore the links below to help make informed career choices.

 Tips for Writing a ResumeResource maintained by The Writing Center at the University of Wisconsin-Madison.

-Nationally recognized source of career information.
-What workers do on the job, working conditions, job outlook, and more.
+Occupational Outlook HandbookNationally recognized source of career information from the U.S. Bureau of Labor Statistics.
+Includes information about what workers do on the job, working conditions, job outlook, and more.